 For anyone interested in boosting their health and wellness, nutrition is super-important.
 (Some would say diet plays a bigger role than exercise.)
 That said, what we eat also affects everything from how we feel, to the state of our skin, making it relevant even if you're more into Big Macs than maca balls.

 Interested in eating yourself beautiful?
 Us too.
 And where better to look for inspo than celebrity diet plans?
 These are women who make a living from looking good, after all.
-From Lily Aldridge's go-to vegetarian food delivery service and Beyoncé's vegan home cooking, to Gisele Bündchen's now famous nightshade- (and fun-?) free regime, the eating habits of the world's most gorgeous women are equal parts fascinating and inspiring.
+From Lily Aldridge's go-to vegetarian food delivery service and Beyoncé's vegan home cooking to Gisele Bündchen's now famous nightshade- (and fun-?) free regime, the eating habits of the world's most gorgeous women are equal parts fascinating and inspiring.

 The Naturopathic Program

-Our favourite Snapchat beauty guru, Rosie Huntington-Whiteley, swears by this way of eating, as recommended by naturopathic doctor Dr. Nigma Talib.
+Our favorite Snapchat beauty guru, Rosie Huntington-Whiteley, swears by this way of eating, as recommended by naturopathic doctor Dr. Nigma Talib.
 The plan excludes sugar, dairy, gluten, and alcohol—all thought to be damaging to the skin—and focuses on balancing hormones and calming inflammation.
 In essence, it aims to boost the complexion by getting your body into primo condition.
-Pick up Dr. Talib's book Younger Skin Starts in the Gut ($14) for an in-depth look at how Rosie stays in shape.
+Pick up Dr. Talib's book Younger Skin Starts in the Gut ($7) for an in-depth look at how Rosie stays in shape.

 The Vegetarian Delivery Plan